 FLR HRO Processing Time — Up to 6 Months

-The standard FLR(HRO) processing time is up to 6 months from biometric appointment under the UKVI in-country service standard.
-Complex cases involving Article 3 medical evidence, country condition reports, or expert witness evidence may take 6-12 months.
-Priority Service (£500) provides a decision within 5 working days.
-Super Priority Service (£1,000) provides a decision by the next working day — though availability is limited and not offered for complex Article 3 medical cases.
-Standard FLR(HRO) decisions cluster around the 8-12 week range for straightforward Article 8 family life claims.
-The Section 3C leave protection automatically extends the applicant's existing leave if the FLR(HRO) application was made before previous leave expired — preventing overstaying status during the decision period.
+The standard FLR(HRO) processing time is up to 6 months from the biometric appointment under the UKVI in-country service standard.
+Straightforward Article 8 family life claims often cluster in the 8-12 week range; complex Article 3 medical or country-condition cases may take 6-12 months.
+Priority (£500) gives a decision within 5 working days; Super Priority (£1,000) by the next working day — though not offered for complex Article 3 cases.
+Section 3C leave automatically extends existing leave if the application was made before previous leave expired, preventing overstaying during the decision.

 FLR(HRO) Processing Time by Service Level